🙂Monthly costs for one person with rent: $792 in Ethiopia versus $1,020 in South Africa.

 Which country is cheaper for everyday spending?

-Ethiopia is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Ethiopia: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 Which country has higher housing costs?

-Rent in South Africa beats Ethiopia across the board, especially in major cities.
+Rent in South Africa is consistently higher than in Ethiopia across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,500 a realistic budget in Ethiopia or South Africa?
+Is $1,500 a realistic budget in Ethiopia or in South Africa?

-In Ethiopia, $1,500 covers most cities easily.
-In South Africa, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Ethiopia, $1,500 covers most cities easily; in South Africa it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-Should I move to Ethiopia or South Africa?
+Should I move to Ethiopia or to South Africa?